idaholab/moose/modules/doc/content/ncrc/ncrc_local_binary.md

 The NCRC client is available via INL's public Conda channel repository.

 !alert note
-The client must be installed into the base Conda environment.
+The ncrc client must be installed and used while in the `base` Conda environment.
+The only exception to this, is when one performs an update (described later).

 INL Conda Repository: